ntrezowan/homebrew-alacritty/README.md

-# Homebrew Tap for Alacritty
+# Homebrew Tap for Alacritty (Custom)

-This repository provides a **personal Homebrew tap** to install Alacritty on macOS (Apple Silicon only).
+This repository provides a **personal Homebrew tap** to install a custom build of Alacritty on macOS (Apple Silicon only).
 It tracks the latest official Alacritty [GitHub releases](https://github.com/alacritty/alacritty) and updates automatically via GitHub Actions.

 ---